vektor-inc/vk-filter-search/readme.txt

 4. Search Results page

 == Changelog ==

+= 2.15.1 =
+[ Bug Fix ] Fix XSS ( Restrict tags that can be used in the label input field ).
+[ Bug Fix ] Fixed an issue where using Japanese characters in custom color names in block themes caused class names to break and the colors not to apply.

 = 2.15.0 =
 [ Specification Change ][ VK Filter Search ( Pro ) / Call Filter Search ] Disable submit button on editing screen.